sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-sinch-client.md

 >
 > Stopping / disposing of _SinchClient_ won't affect receiving incoming calls if the user was previously registered towards the _Sinch backend_ via [UserController API](doc:voice-android-cloud-user-controller).
 Upon receiving _incoming call_ push notification instantiate and forward the push payload to the new _SinchClient_ instance.

-When the app is done using the `SinchClient`, it can be stopped and disposed using [SinchClient.terminateGracefully()](reference/com/sinch/android/rtc/SinchClient.html#terminateGracefully--).
-After `terminateGracefully()` is called, any object retrieved directly from the client object (that is, `CallClient`, `AudioController` and `VideoController`) is considered invalid.
+When the app is done using the `SinchClient`, it can be stopped and disposed using [SinchClient.terminateGracefully()](reference/com/sinch/android/rtc/SinchClient.html) is considered invalid.

 Example of how to completely dispose the `SinchClient`: